Kangana Ranaut: 2017–present: Professional expansion and commercial failures

 In 2022, Ranaut hosted the reality show Lock Upp, which streamed on ALTBalaji and MX Player to strong viewership.
-She then played a spy in the action film Dhaakad, which was announced a box-office disaster.
+She then played a spy in the action film Dhaakad.
 It was her eighth box-office failure among her last nine films, with publications such as Bollywood Hungama and Box Office India commenting on her waning popularity.

-Ranaut will next portray an Indian Air Force pilot in Sarvesh Mewara's Tejas, Indira Gandhi in her second directorial project, Emergency, and will star in a sequel to the 2005 Tamil film Chandramukhi.
-She will also produce the black comedy film Tiku Weds Sheru, starring Nawazuddin Siddiqui and Avneet Kaur.
+In 2023, she produced the black comedy film Tiku Weds Sheru, starring Nawazuddin Siddiqui and Avneet Kaur, which was panned by critics.
+She next played the title role of a dancer in the Tamil comedy horror sequel Chandramukhi 2 (2023).
+The film was panned by critics and was a major commercial failure.
+In a scathing review, Firstpost's Priyanka Sundar dismissed her performance as "melodramatic".
+Ranaut next portrayed the titular Indian Air Force pilot in the drama Tejas.
+Response to her performance was varied.
+Once again, it had meagre box-office returns.